-It is likely that global warming will continue to be a major societal problem and its effects will last many years, and adaptation will be necessary.
+It is likely that climate change will continue to be a major societal problem and its effects will last many years, and adaptation will be necessary.
 Adaptation is especially important in developing countries since they are likely to bear the brunt of the effects of global warming.
-This Challenge area aims to help with societal needs and protect our environment; our research is underpinned by excellent laboratories and capabilities for the delivery of evidence-based science.
+This challenge area aims to help with societal needs and protect our environment; our research is underpinned by excellent laboratories and science capabilities for the delivery of evidence-based science.

 A collaborative film trilogy co-directed by BGS Volcanologist, Dr Anna Hicks, has won the overall ‘Dynamic Earth’ Theme Award at the Earth Futures Festival 2022.

 A major upgrade of BGS’s research equipment following investment from NERC will help scientists understand historic changes in climate.

 Recently, Ivona Ivkić Filipović visited BGS to undertake a placement at the Stable Isotope Facility.
 Here, she tells us a little about her experience and how it will contribute to her PhD research.

 BGS will lead the new research project ‘Managing the Environmental Sustainability of the Offshore Energy Transition’.

 New research reveals that both a change in climate and human exploitation played a role in a decline in North Atlantic salmon populations.